Pittsburgh crime family: Prohibition era bosses

-In the city of Pittsburgh the Italian Mafia was divided into two ethnic factions the "Sicilian's" and the "Neapolitan's".
-Territory within the city was also divided as the Sicilian's controlled the North and South sides, while the Neapolitan's controlled the East End.
+At the turn of the 20th century, Italian criminals in the city of Pittsburgh were divided into two ethnic factions: the "Sicilians" and the "Neapolitans".
+Territory within the city was also divided, as the Sicilian clans controlled the North and South Sides while the Neapolitan clans controlled the East End.

-The earliest known Pittsburgh Sicilian Mafia boss was Salvatore "Banana King" Catanzaro, who during the early 1900s, operated wholesale produce firm in downtown Pittsburgh.
-Catanzaro worked alongside a network of Sicilian Mafia bosses in Western Pennsylvania.
-In 1914, Catanzaro was stabbed and stepped down as boss, he later died on February 17, 1916.
-This allowed Catanzaro's protege Gregorio Conti to assume control of his Sicilian Hill District Mafia family.
-As the new boss Gregorio Conti waged a war against the Neapolitan Camorra factions and by 1917, he won as the Neapolitan Camorra factions surrender and disbanded joining the Sicilian Mafia network.
+The earliest known Sicilian boss in Pittsburgh was Salvatore "Banana King" Catanzaro, who started his fruit and produce company in Downtown Pittsburgh in 1888.
+Catanzaro served as the treasurer for the Italian Red Cross Society and also worked alongside a network of Sicilian Mafia bosses in Western Pennsylvania.
+In 1914, after being injured in a stabbing attack, Catanzaro stepped down as boss; he later died on February 17, 1916.
+This allowed Catanzaro's protege, Gregorio Conti, to assume control of his crime family, based in the Hill District.
+As the new boss, Conti waged a war against the Neapolitan factions and by 1917, ultimately resulted in the Neapolitans either joining the Sicilians or disbanding.